-Beneficiary Market Barrier Financing Solution Controlled Environment Agriculture Sector Early-stage companies in the CEA sector have limited access to efficient debt financing solutions in order to scale up their businesses.
-The majority of existing financings are done at the corporate level, where companies receive venture capital and private equity investments.
+Beneficiary Market Barrier Financing Solution Controlled Environment Agriculture Sector The majority of existing financings to support CEA businesses planning to scale are done at the corporate level, where companies receive venture capital and private equity investments.
+Early-stage companies in the CEA sector have limited access to efficient debt financing solutions in order to scale up their businesses.
 NYGB's investment establishes a precedent of asset-based project finance in the CEA sector.
 NYGB's participation provides transaction history for an asset in an emerging clean infrastructure sector with appealing economics and limited market comparables.
-Capital Market Participants On an individual basis, there is limited debt capital support for small to mid-sized CEA companies; however, capital providers are more likely to participate on an aggregated basis once a pipeline of projects has achieved meaningful scale.
-NYGB's willingness to support these assets helps to demonstrate to the broader market that there is lender comfort with produce revenue models.
+Capital Market Participants There is limited debt capital support for small to mid-sized CEA companies; however, capital providers are more likely to participate on an aggregated basis when the projects that companies plan achieve meaningful scale.
+NYGB's willingness to support CEA projects demonstrates to the broader financial market that there is lender comfort with CEA revenue models.
 Knowledge of market liquidity and ability to periodically validate asset value via the market is expected to provide further motivation for participation by interested investors going forward.
-New Yorkers While interest and activity in local organic produce are increasing rapidly in NYS, a relatively small number of financial models are being used.
-By bridging financing gaps in the marketplace, NYGB is encouraging the building of more clean and efficient CEA assets in the State.
+New Yorkers While interest and activity in local organic produce are increasing rapidly in NYS, a relatively small number of financial models are being used by CEA businesses By bridging financing gaps in the marketplace, NYGB is encouraging the development of more clean and efficient CEA assets in the State.
 Ultimately this is expected to provide New Yorkers with greater choices and access to local organic produce, grown efficiently and at lower cost.